Winter fuel payments

 How much will I receive with The Winter Fuel Payment?

 What you get depends on your living circumstances, but you'll usually get a Winter Fuel Payment automatically if you get the State Pension.
-Currently, if you were born before 5 May 1953 (this date changes every year) and you're living in the UK, you'll receive:
+Currently, if you were born on or before 5 August 1953 (this date changes every year) and you're living in the UK, you'll receive:

 - £200 if you’re between 63 and 80 years old